Uniform State Narcotic Drug Act: Alcohol, Tobacco, and Firearms

 "The Bureau of Alcohol, Tobacco, and Firearms is a unique law enforcement agency in the United States Department of Justice that protects our communities from violent criminals, criminal organizations, the illegal use and trafficking of firearms, the illegal use and storage of explosives, acts of arson and bombings, acts of terrorism, and the illegal diversion of alcohol and tobacco products."

 The bureau decided they needed a uniform law in order to help keep control over illegal activity.
 Therefore, the Uniform State Narcotic Drug Act was established.

 Purpose

-The Uniform State Narcotic Drug Act in 1934 was implemented due to the lack of restrictions in the Harrison Act of 1914.
-The Harrison Act was a revenue-producing act and, while it provided penalties for violations, it did not give authority to the states to exercise police power regarding either seizure of drugs used in illicit trade or punishment of those responsible.
+The Uniform State Narcotic Drug Act was passed due to the lack of restrictions in the Harrison Narcotics Tax Act, which was a revenue-producing act that while providing penalties for violations did not give authority to the states to exercise police power regarding either seizure of drugs used in illicit trade or punishment of those responsible.

 The purpose of the act was to make the law uniform in the various states with respect to controlling the sale and use of narcotic drugs.
 The Commissioners on Uniform State Laws intended to effectively safeguard and regulate narcotic drugs throughout all of the states.